-See Note 33 for more details.
+See Note 32 for more details.

-- Identifying whether a contract includes a lease
+- Identifying whether a contract includes a lease and determination of lease term

 On 4 January 2017 the Company entered into a contract with RREEF Investment GMBH for the occupancy of 5th Floor, Capital House, King William Street.
-After reviewing the contract the directors have established that the Company does have the right to obtain substantially all of the economic benefits from the use of the property and that therefore the contract does contain a lease.
+After reviewing the contract, the directors have established that the Company does have the right to obtain substantially all the economic benefits from the use of the property and that therefore the contract does contain a lease.